 Profitability from our reference laboratory diagnostic and consulting services is largely the result of our ability to achieve efficiencies from both volume and operational improvements.
+When possible, we utilize core reference laboratories to service samples from other countries, expanding our customer reach without an associated expansion in our reference laboratory footprint.
 Start-up laboratories that we open typically will operate at a loss until testing volumes achieve sufficient scale.
 Acquired laboratories frequently operate less profitably than our existing laboratories and acquired laboratories may not achieve the profitability of our existing laboratory network for several years until we complete the implementation of operating improvements and efficiencies.
 Therefore, in the short term, new and acquired reference laboratories generally will have a negative effect on our operating margin.
 Recurring revenue growth is achieved both through increased sales to existing customers and through the acquisition of new customers.
-We believe the reorganization of our sales force will lead to increased reference laboratory opportunities with customers who already use one of our in-clinic diagnostic modalities.
-In recent years, reoccurring reference laboratory diagnostic and consulting revenues have also been increased through reference laboratory acquisitions, customer list acquisitions, the opening of new reference laboratories that are co-located with large practice customers, and as a result of our up-front customer loyalty programs.
+We believe the increased number of customer visits resulting from our all-direct sales strategy in the U.S. will lead to increased reference laboratory opportunities with customers who already use one of our in-clinic diagnostic modalities.
+In recent years, recurring reference laboratory diagnostic and consulting revenues have also been increased through reference laboratory acquisitions, customer list acquisitions, the opening of new reference laboratories, including laboratories that are co-located with large practice customers, and as a result of our up-front customer loyalty programs.
 Under these arrangements, we provide incentives to customers in the form of cash payments or IDEXX Points upon entering multi-year agreements to purchase annual minimum amounts of products or services in the future.